 - 2.3.1 FEMA Map 45063C0256G shows a Special Flood Hazard Area (SFHA) Zone A downstream of the crossing on an unnamed tributary to Twelvemile Creek at Station 210+00.
 FEMA Map 45063C0143G shows a SFHA Zone A downstream of the crossing on an unnamed tributary to Twelvemile Creek at Station 265+60.
-FEMA Map 45063C0241G shows the culvert crossing at an unnamed tributary to Red Bank Creek, station 754+85, is within the Special Flood Hazard Area (SFHA) Zone A. Minimize impacts within these SFHA. - 2.3.2 Coordinate with the appropriate agencies in accordance with the "SCDOT's Requirements for Hydraulic Design Studies", May 2009 and obtain the necessary to determine if any approvals and/or certifications that are required when impacts occur in these SFHAareas.
+FEMA Map 45063C0241G shows the culvert crossing at an unnamed tributary to Red Bank Creek, station 754+85, is within the Zone A. Minimize impacts within these SFHA. - 2.3.2 Coordinate with the appropriate agencies in accordance with the "SCDOT's Requirements for Hydraulic Design Studies", May 2009 to determine if any approvals and/or certifications are required when impacts occur in these SFHA.
 Continuously verify FEMA maps for Lexington County are the most updated ones available through the design phase of this project.